-"Those who accepted [Peter's] message were baptised, and that day about three thousand people were added...
-And the Lord was adding to their number every day those who were being saved."^{1, 2} harles Spurgeon told of his intense desire to be a member of a local church during one particular sermon.
-"I well remember how I joined [the church], for I forced myself into the Church of God by telling the minister-who was lax and slow-after I had called four or five times, and could not see him, that I had done my duty, and if he did not see me, I would call a church-meeting myself, and tell them I believed in Christ, and ask them if they would have me.
-I know when I did it I meant it."
+"Those who received his word were baptized, and there were added that day about three thousand souls...
+And the Lord added to their number day by day those who were being saved."

+harles Spurgeon spoke of his intense desire to be a member of a local church in an account provided during a sermon.
+"I well remember how I joined the church after my conversion.
+I forced myself into it by telling the pastor, who was lax and slow, after I had called four or five times and could not see him, that I had done my duty, and if he did not see me for church membership, I would call a church meeting myself and tell them I believed in Christ and ask them if they would have me."2

-Clearly, Spurgeon held a high view of membership in a local congregation.
-Today, church membership is neglected among the churches of our Lord.
-I am not actually certain when the transition occurred, but membership in the local church seems to be disregarded across the spectrum of Christendom.
-It seems at times as if membership in the local congregation is dismissed as unimportant.
+Clearly, this stalwart of the Faith held a high view of membership in the local congregation.
+However, church membership has fallen into woeful neglect among the churches of our Lord in this day.
+I am not certain when the transition occurred, but membership in the local church seems to be well nigh universally disregarded, if not actually disdained, today.
 Modern Christians seem to believe that the Faith of Christ the Lord involves believing only, and not belonging.
-However, believing should lead to belonging; for the one who believes will love the church as much as does the Saviour who redeems [see ACTS 20:28; EPHESIANS 5:25].
+However, believing assuredly leads to belonging, for the one who believes will love the church as much as does the Saviour who redeems it [see ACTS 20:28; EPHESIANS 5:25].

 Church membership is not merely enrolment for the sake of having one's name on a list, nor is it solely an issue of privilege.
-Outside of Canada and the United States-especially in countries where being a believer may entail considerable personal cost-it is rare that one would find a Christian who remains unconnected to a local congregation.
-Being a believer is synonymous with holding membership in a local congregation-in the Word of God, in historical experience and in the experience of contemporary Christians outside of North America.
+Outside of Canada and the United States, especially in lands where being a believer may well entail considerable cost, it is rare that one would find a Christian who remained unconnected to a local congregation.
+Being a believer is synonymous with being a member of a local congregation, both in the Word of God and in historical experience and in the experience of Christians outside of North America.
 However, in Canada, membership is too often associated with paying dues, performing meaningless rituals, abiding by silly rules and simply having one's name on a roll that is seldom consulted.
 However, the New Testament presents quite a different picture of membership in the local congregation.

 To be a Christian without holding membership in a congregation is akin to being a hockey player without a team.
 Perhaps you enjoy playing the game, but you really do not compete.
 Being a Christian without holding membership in a local congregation is somewhat like being a tuba player without a band.
-Though you play ever so well, only as the tuba lends its melodious bass in harmony with the entire band is the beauty of the instrument truly heard.
+Though you play ever so well, it is only as the tuba lends its melodious bass in harmony with the entire band that the beauty of the instrument is truly witnessed.
 To be a Christian without holding membership in a local congregation is to be a sheep without a flock, exposed to danger.
-To be a Christian without accountability to a local congregation is to be an orphan without a family.4
+To be a Christian without accountability to a local congregation is to be an orphan without a family.3